 What is disability insurance?

-Disability insurance, or disability income insurance, offers individuals income when they are not able to work due to an accident, injury, illness, and/or disability.
+Disability insurance, or disability income insurance, is a type of business insurance that offers individual employees income when they are not able to work due to an accident, injury, illness, and/or disability.
 Disability insurance policies are provided to individuals through employers, the Social Security Administration, or private insurance companies.
 In exchange for monthly payments, the insurance company agrees to pay a monthly benefit amount should you suffer from a disability that impacts your ability to work.

-Disability insurance is different from workers’ compensation insurance.
-“While workers’ compensation offers protection against work-related injury and illness, disability income insurance extends coverage outside of the workplace,” wrote Northwestern Mutual.
+Disability insurance is different from workers’ compensation insurance, which is strictly related to work-related injury and illness.
 Workers’ comp covers medical expenses related to the illness or injury and replaces a portion of wages you may miss as a result of the accident.
-Thereafter, disability insurance kicks in.
+Disability insurance extends coverage to include situations that happen outside the workplace.

 [Read more: What Is the ADA, and How Does It Impact Small Business?]